karanbhandarkar/TwitterBotDetection/docs/intro-and-eda.md

 <img src="../images/ExtendedProfile.png"
      style="float: left; margin-right: 10px;" />

+The presence of an extended profile does not seem to be of significance.
+The distribution in true and false classes seems to be pretty similar in bots and non-bots.
+This comes as a suprise.

 [Back to top](#content)

 #### Default Profile Image

 <img src="../images/DefaultImage.png"
      style="float: left; margin-right: 10px;" />

+Default profile image doesn't seem to be a significant feature.
+The small population of bots could be attributed to noise or could be considered a sign of being a bot, since non-bots have no accounts with default profile images.
+This could also just be a case of representations in sampled data and maybe there are non-bot accounts with default profile images too.
+Hence, we will consider this feature to be insignificant.

 [Back to top](#content)